Sairyss/domain-driven-hexagon/README.md

 # Clean Hexagon

-Main empasis of this project is to provide a guide on how to design complex applications.
+Main emphasis of this project is to provide a guide on how to design complex applications.
 In this readme are presented some of the techniques, tools, best practices, architectural patterns and guidelines gathered from different sources.

-**Everything below should be seen as a recomendation**.
+**Everything below should be seen as a recommendation**.
 Keep in mind that different projects have different requirements, so any pattern mentioned in this readme can be replaced or skipped if needed.

 This project uses [TypeScript](https://www.typescriptlang.org/) language, [NestJS](https://docs.nestjs.com/) framework and [Typeorm](https://www.npmjs.com/package/typeorm) for the database access.
 Keep in mind that code examples are adapted to TypeScript and mentioned above frameworks so may not fit well for other languages.